Lecture Notes in Cosmology

-The transfer function thus tells us how the shape of the primordial power spectrum is changed through the cosmological evolution and through the analytic estimates that we have done in this Chapter we understood that the $k$-dependence is set up during radiation-domination.
+The transfer function thus tells us how the shape of the primordial power spectrum is changed through cosmological evolution, and through the analytic estimates that we have done in this chapter, we understand that the $k$-dependence is set up during radiation-domination.

 However, we have made two important assumptions in our calculations: we have neglected baryons and neutrino anisotropic stress (we have taken into account neutrinos from the point of view of the background expansion).
-If we aim to precise predictions, and we have to in order to keep the pace with the increasing sophistication of the observational techniques, we must take into account them.
+If we aim for precise predictions, and we have to in order to keep pace with the increasing sophistication of the observational techniques, we must take them into account.
 A more precise fitting formula (to numerical calculations performed with CMBFAST) taking into account baryons and neutrino anisotropic stress is given by \cite{Eisenstein:1997ik}.

-In Fig.~\ref{Fig:CompTBBKSTClassnoDEPlotandTkPhinoDEnormBBKSPlot} we compare the BBKS transfer function with the numerical calculation of CLASS, adopting $\Omega_{\rm m0} = 0.95$ while leaving all the remaining cosmological parameters as in the $\Lambda$CDM model, except for $\Omega_\Lambda$ which is adjusted to the value $\Omega_\Lambda = 1.632908\times 10^{-3}$ in order to match the correct budget of energy density.
-So, in practice, we are neglecting DE.
+In Fig.~\ref{Fig:CompTBBKSTClassnoDEPlotandTkPhinoDEnormBBKSPlot}, we compare the BBKS transfer function with the numerical calculation of CLASS, adopting $\Omega_{\rm m0} = 0.95$, while leaving all the remaining cosmological parameters as in the $\Lambda$CDM model, except for $\Omega_\Lambda$, which is adjusted to the value $\Omega_\Lambda = 1.632908\times 10^{-3}$ in order to match the correct budget of energy density.
+So, in practice, we are neglecting dark energy.

-As can be appreciated from the plots, the BBKS transfer function overestimates of about 5\% the correct transfer function for scales $k \gtrsim 0.1$ h Mpc$^{-1}$, see also \cite[pag.
+As can be appreciated from the plots, the BBKS transfer function overestimates the correct transfer function by about 5\% for scales $k \gtrsim 0.1$ h Mpc$^{-1}$; see also \cite[pag.
 208]{Dodelson:2003ft}.
-The reason is that baryons behave like radiation before decoupling, because of their tight coupling due to Thomson scattering.
-Therefore, they contribute further to thwart scales entering the horizon before the equivalence.
+The reason is that baryons behave like radiation before decoupling because of their tight coupling due to Thomson scattering.
+Therefore, they contribute further to thwart scales entering the horizon before equivalence.

-In Fig.~\ref{Fig:TkPhiLCDMnormBBKSPlot1and2} we display the ratio between the numerical transfer function computed with CLASS for the $\Lambda$CDM model and the BBKS transfer function in two cases.
-In the left panel, the same matter density parameter of the $\Lambda$CDM model is used for both the transfer functions.
+In Fig.~\ref{Fig:TkPhiLCDMnormBBKSPlot1and2}, we display the ratio between the numerical transfer function computed with CLASS for the $\Lambda$CDM model and the BBKS transfer function in two cases.
+In the left panel, the same matter density parameter of the $\Lambda$CDM model is used for both transfer functions.
 In the right panel, we used the BBKS transfer function with $\Omega_{\rm m0} = 1$.